Skip to main content

 In today’s California insurance market, where carriers are exiting, the FAIR Plan is strained to its limits, and more policyholders are being pushed into the surplus lines market, the risk of insurer insolvency is not a distant concern.
 It is a factor that should inform how you choose your insurance carrier, how you evaluate your coverage, and how you prepare for the possibility that the company you are counting on might not be there when you need it most.

 Verify that your carrier is admitted.
 Check its financial strength.
 Understand CIGA’s caps and limitations.
 Maintain your own records.
 And if your carrier fails, act quickly to file your claim, meet every deadline, and secure replacement coverage.
-The safety net exists — but only if you know how to use it.
+Your insurer’s financial stability is part of your coverage — a policy from a company that cannot pay claims is not insurance; it is a piece of paper.
+The safety net exists, but only if you know how to use it.

 Disclaimer:This article is for general educational purposes and does not constitute legal or professional advice.
 Insurance law is complex and fact-specific.
-If your insurance company has been placed in conservation or liquidation, or if you have concerns about your carrier’s financial health, consult a licensed attorney or public adjuster who can evaluate your specific circumstances.
+The statutes, regulations, and coverage limits discussed reflect California law as of the date of publication and are subject to change.
+If your insurance company has been placed in conservation or liquidation, or if you have concerns about your carrier’s financial health, consult a licensed attorney or Public Adjuster who can evaluate your specific circumstances.
 Nothing in this article creates an attorney-client or professional-client relationship.

 References & Sources